 Not only do you want a few types of vases to choose from, you must have a few vases with different types of openings.

 The image at the top of this post shows three different vases.
-The pink terracotta vase from Kirklands, and then a small and medium sized vase, both from the At Home Store ($17.99 and $12.99).
+The pink terracotta vase is from Kirklands, and then a small and medium sized vase, both from the At Home Store ($17.99 and $12.99).
 Sadly, At Home doesn’t sell online so I can’t link.

 But the point is to show you how I use these different vases: see how the smaller vase has close to a three inch opening?
 It’s not great for a bouquet of flowers because the opening is too small and will look like it’s strangling the flowers.
 It’s also too BIG for a single heavy stem of apple blossoms because it will lean over to one side of the vase and be top heavy.